-SocialNUI PhD student Deepti Aggarwal makes the finals at Fresh Science
+SocialNUI PhD student Deepti Aggarwal takes first place at Fresh Science (Victoria)

-PhD student, Deepti Aggarwal was among 10 finalists in this year’s Fresh Science (Victoria) competition.
+PhD student, Deepti Aggarwal came in first place in this year’s Fresh Science (Victoria) competition.

 Fresh Science is a national competition helping early-career researchers find, and then share, their stories of discovery.